 A common misconception is that hearing aids are “one size fits all” devices.
 Hearing aids today are digital, meaning they are programmed via computer software to the meet the specific audiological needs of each patient.
 In other words, one person’s hearing aids may look identical to another person’s hearing aids, but the way those hearing aids are programmed to process sound is as unique as your own fingerprints.
 Even for one person with differing degrees of hearing loss between ears, each hearing aid should be programmed to perform in a different manner than the other, based on the patient’s hearing needs for each ear.
 This allows for a more “balanced” perception of sound.

-In order to choose the right hearing aids for you, it is recommended that you consult a licensed audiologist that will perform a comprehensive hearing exam, as well as evaluate different styles of hearing aids that may be appropriate for your hearing needs and lifestyle.
+In order to choose the right hearing aids for you, it is recommended that you consult a certified professional in the field of audiology that will perform a comprehensive hearing exam, as well as evaluate different styles of hearing aids that may be appropriate for your hearing needs and lifestyle.
 And as always, you should NEVER place another individual’s hearing aids in your own ears -you could potentially cause irreversible damage to your hearing!